joncoop/fsh/_inventory/n20my.md

 year: 2016
 condition: New
 hours: 24
-price: Call # don’t forget $ and commas, use ‘Call’ if no price listed
+price: $494,500 # don’t forget $ and commas, use ‘Call’ if no price listed
 seats: 4

 interior: Tan leather interior